 The Existing Notes carry a 7 per cent coupon and are convertible into ordinary shares in FBD at a conversion price (subject to adjustment in specified circumstances) of €8.50 per share at any time between 23 September 2018 and 23 September 2025 at the option of the holder.
 A mandatory conversion would occur if the 30-day volume weighted average price of FBD shares exceeds €8.50 per share for 180 days from 23 September 2018.
 On conversion, 8,235,294 new FBD shares would be issued to Fairfax.

-Rationale for the transaction
+Rationale for the Transaction

-The consideration for the transaction represents a discount of approximately 3 per cent to the 6- month volume weighted average price as at 28 September 2018, the last business day prior to this announcement.
+The consideration for purchase of the Existing Notes represents a discount of approximately 3 per cent to the 6 month volume weighted average price as at 28 September 2018, the last business day prior to this announcement.

-The transaction will have a number of benefits for shareholders:
+The Transaction will have a number of benefits for shareholders:

 Existing shareholders will not suffer any dilution;